-Phase 2 of the application process will occur from approximately March 4, 2019 until April 1, 2019.
-The recipient of the SEAd Grant is expected to attend the SEA Spring Meeting in Denver, Colorado (April 26, 2019 to April 28, 2019).
-At this meeting, the recipient will be announced during the awards session on April 27, 2019.
+Phase 2 of the application process will occur from approximately January 28, 2020 until March 2, 2020.
+The recipient of the SEAd Grant is expected to attend the SEA Spring Meeting in Philadelphia, Pennsylvania (May 8, 2020 to May 10, 2020).
+At this meeting, the recipient will be announced during the awards session on May 9, 2020.

 Click here to download a document outlining the requirements.